Biden Holds 1st Call As President With China's Xi As Trade, Security Issues Loom

 But Biden's team took issue with "the way in which the Trump administration went about that competition" particularly by eschewing traditional alliances and the traditional U.S. foreign policy focus on human rights and democracy.

-Biden plans to build on the Trump administration's partnership with Japan, India and Australia under what's known as the "Quad" — the Quadrilateral Security Dialogue.
+Biden plans to build on the Trump administration's partnership with Japan, India and Australia under what's known as the "Quad" — the Quadrilateral Security Dialogue, officials said.

-During Biden's first weeks in office, his officials have spoken out against China's treatment of the Uighurs Muslim minority and other human rights issues, and called on China to step up on Myanmar's coup.
-The U.S. Navy also announced a "freedom of navigation" operation in the South China Sea, the first since Biden took office.

-Biden doesn't plan to throw out Trump's tariffs, officials said.
+Biden plans to keep Trump's tariffs in place pending further review, officials said.
 "We believe that we have to very carefully, in consultation with allies and partners, in consultation with the Congress, work through the sources of leverage we have on the economic front and move out with a sharper, more effective trade strategy towards China off the baseline of the existing tariffs," one of the officials said.

 Biden has said he wants to refocus U.S. foreign policy by strengthening the U.S. economy and looking at what's in the best interests of U.S. working people.
 Officials said key to that is investing domestically in industries like semiconductors, artificial intelligence, biotechnology and clean energy.